hudson-and-thames/arbitragelab/docs/source/cointegration_approach/minimum_profit.rst

 where :math:`TD_U` is the trade duration and :math:`I_U` is the inter-trade interval.

 From the definition, the MTP is simultaneously determined by :math:`TD_U` and :math:`I_U`, both of which can be derived from the mean first-passage time.
-Also, we know that :math:`U` is the minimum profit per U-trade, so :math:`\frac{T}{TD_U + I_U} - 1` can be used to estimate the number of U-trades.
+Also, it is already known that :math:`U` is the minimum profit per U-trade, so :math:`\frac{T}{TD_U + I_U} - 1` can be used to estimate the number of U-trades.
 Following the assumption that the de-meaned cointegration error follows an AR(1) process: